Balaji-P/vpc-peering-gcp-using-tf/README.md

 ### Inputs

-- `provision-project-id`: the project ID to create
+- `provision_project_id`: the project ID to create
-- `billing-account`: a billing account ID to associate with the created project
+- `billing_account`: a billing account ID to associate with the created project
-- `target-network`: the name of the existing Shared VPC network to attach to
+- `target_network`: the name of the existing Shared VPC network to attach to
-- `target-network-project`: the project in which the target Shared VPC network lives
+- `target_network_project`: the project in which the target Shared VPC network lives
-- `connector-cidr-block`: a free CIDR block (must be a /28) used to provision the Serverless Access Connector
+- `connector_cidr_block`: a free CIDR block (must be a /28) used to provision the Serverless Access Connector
-- `connector-region`: the region in which to provision the Serverless Access Connector
+- `connector_region`: the region in which to provision the Serverless Access Connector

 ### Outputs